cars parked on the side of the road

 Introduction

-The history of Kolkata deeply relates to the reign of the British East India Company.
-They announced Kolkata as the capital of undivided India in 1772.
+The history of Kolkata cities deeply relates to the reign of the British East India Company.
+They announced Kolkata capital of India in 1772.
 The first contemporary university of India, The University of Calcutta, was inaugurated in 1857 in Kolkata.
 Kolkata became the center of literature and art and the national independence movement started in this city.
+In the end of the world war ii, Kolkata became an unlikely target and was bombed for months by Japan.

 The city is on the lower edge of West Bengal and has an area of 72 square miles.
 Park Street, officially known as Mother Teresa Sarani, divides the city into two halves.
 Kolkata has the largest Chinatown in India, so many ethnic Chinese nationals are living here with their families for ages.
-These are the regions of the Kolkata Municipality:
+Kolkata is the 7th most populous city in india.
+It is the prime commercial and financial hub in the Eastern India region.
+These are the regions of the Kolkata cities Municipality:

 cars parked on the side of the road kolkata cities